Honda CR-Z Insurance Rates

 Rates are averaged for all Honda CR-Z models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Cheapest Honda CR-Z Insurance
+How to Buy Cheaper Honda CR-Z Insurance

-- Increasing policy deductibles can save around $250 each year
+- Increasing comprehensive and collision deductibles could save up to $250 each year

 Rate Tables and Charts